pritchardlabatpsu/goloco/README.md

 ```

 ### Step 3.
 Install Redis:
-Redis is an in-memory key-value store database used in this application as a message broker for long callback requests native to Python Dash with celery backend workers processing requests.
+Redis is an in-memory key-value store database used in this application as a message broker for long callback requests, native to Python Dash, with celery backend workers processing requests.
 Visit the [Redis](https://redis.io/docs/getting-started/installation/) documentation for any specific installation instructions that may be relevant to your machine.

 Run the following commands to install Redis for Linux distros or WSL2: